Daniel-Hug/object-subscribe/README.md

 ## Modify the object

-The callback passed to `Obj.subscribe` is called every time one of the following is called:
+The callback passed to `Obj.subscribe` is called every time one of the following is called, unless `false` is passed as the last argument:

  - `Obj.set`
  - `Obj.unset`